 Looking for ideas and strategies to share with your own children or other parents?
 GeorgiaStandards.Org (GSO) is here to help!

-GeorgiaStandards.Org allows parents easy access to information about the state’s curriculum standards.
-The web site also offers a variety of free resources to help you motivate and support your child’s curriculum at home while reinforcing the standards your child is working on in the classroom.
-Information for parents include:
+GeorgiaStandards.Org allows parents easy access to information about the state’s standards.
+This web site also offers a variety of free resources to help you motivate and support your child’s curriculum at home while reinforcing the standards your child is working on in the classroom.

 Georgia Performance Standards

 The Georgia Performance Standards (GPS) give clear guidelines for teaching the subjects, testing what students are learning, and the work students are doing.
 They explain the level of work (rigor) that allows a teacher to know "how good is good enough."

 Frameworks are the teaching and learning activities that help promote student success as it relates to the Georgia Performance Standards.
 They may include tasks (activities), rubrics (guides used to score lessons), and resources for the units.

 Testing Resources are available to help parents understand and students get ready for standardized tests.
 Choose to view explanations of the different assessment programs administered at the various grade levels as well as resources to help your students prepare.
 For general assessment program information, including currently scheduled test administration dates, you may also visit the Testing/Assessment Division website.